 240 pages.
 Buy it today.

-is good to incubate eggs February through August when egg production is at its
+to incubate eggs January through August when egg production is at its highest.

-is April and May.
-Good egg production is February through July.
+April and May.
+Good egg production is late January through July.

 egg production is September through December.
 (The longest day is in June.
 Molting